 - Ensure that personal data is not automatically made publicly available to others unless the individual decides to make it so; and

 - Provide individuals with the means to exercise their data subject rights.

 Your compliance requirements

 Article 25 of the GDPR outlines two steps organisations should take to achieve data protection by design and default.

-In other words, there is no one-size-fits-all solutions.
-Rather, organisations should adopt measures based on the scale of the risk and the resources they have available.
+In other words, there is no one-size-fits-all solution.
+Organisations must instead adopt measures based on the scale of the risk and their available resources.